-While there are certainly more gradual ways of giving up the pacifier like limiting the pacifier use to only sleep times or even just at night, I find that it’s most effective to give them up “cold turkey”.
-This is an efficient way for all age groups, and while it may cause a few tears (as all change does) I have found that many parents are more anxious about the idea of taking it away rather than the reality of it.
-Most children adjust within a few days.
+While there are certainly more gradual ways of giving up the pacifier – like limiting the pacifier use to only sleep times or even just at night – I find that it’s most effective to give them up cold turkey.

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!